 INTEREST RATE SPREAD between the Bank of Canada Bank Rate less the posted 5 year Fixed Mortgage; also CPI, the Real Bank Rate and the TSX RE Index.
 See also the Real Long Rate and the Real 10yr Rate and the Canadian Yield Curve

-The chart above shows the July 2020 spread (purple plot line) between the Canadian Bank Rate now at a Covid 19 boot stomping low of 0.5% and the Bank of Canada posted survey of residential 5 year fixed mortgage rates and stress testing at 4.94%.
+The chart above shows the September 2020 spread (purple plot line) between the Canadian Bank Rate now at a Covid 19 boot stomping low of 0.5% and another push to incite consumption by the Bank of Canada as it posted the survey of residential 5 year fixed mortgage rates and stress testing at 4.79%.

 From April 2015 to June 2017 (27 months),

-The TSX Real Estate Index (green plot line) has been derailed off its climb up the 11 years of a wall of 'what me worry' and returned to ticking down in July.
+The TSX Real Estate Index (green plot line) has been derailed off its climb up the 11.5 years of a wall of 'what me worry' and has returned to coiling about its new downtrend.

 In January 2009 the Canadian Bank Rate (grey plot line) was chopped to 1.25% by the state and the more they whittled away, the more our housing prices surged on a giddy speculation.
 The bank rate increased to 2% in October 2018 and had remained there until March 2020 when it was chopped to 1% and in April 2020 it was boot stomped to 0.5% where it remains this month.
 Welcome to Bank of Canada Freak Out 2.0.